Database schema 300

 0D Inflow

-• The two methods of schematisating 0D inflow (using “surfaces” and “impervious surfaces”) will be merged into a single method.
-The surface types available for “impervious surface” will still be available, as predefined settings.
+• The two methods of schematisating 0D inflow (using “surfaces” and “impervious surfaces”) are merged into a single method.
+The surface types available for impervious surface will still be available as prepopulated entries in the surface parameters table.

-• Dry weather flow will be moved to a separate layer (with Point geometry), with its own mapping
+• Dry weather flow is moved to a separate layer (with Polygon geometry), with its own mapping

-• It will be possible to define the distribution of dry weather flow over the 24 hours of the day in the schematisation.
+• The intra-day distribution of dry weather flow over the 24 hours of the day is no longer fixed, but can be defined in the dry weather flow distribution table.

 Boundary conditions and laterals